Kong/docs.konghq.com/app/plugins/ldap-authentication-advanced.md

 #### Consumer Mapping

-When authenticating via Kong, it is sometimes advantageous to apply plugin behavior at the consumer level (e.g. rate-limiting)
+When authenticating via Kong, it is sometimes advantageous to apply plugin behavior at the consumer level (e.g. rate-limiting); as such, the following options are provided:

 field               | required | default                  | description |
 --------------------|----------|--------------------------|-------------|